quantuminformation/test-recorder/README.md

 ###Testing
 This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there

-You need ti start webdriver:
+You need to start webdriver:
 `npm run webdriver`

 then run protractor with :